 Maryland is not only playing catch-up, it is no longer clear that, even when slots revenues start to flow, the local industry will benefit as much as it once would have or could have, nor that having fallen in arrears of Pennsylvania and New York, the state will ever again occupy the high ground in the regional breeding market that it held for literally more than two centuries.

 While Maryland could be a very lucrative gambling state, it will not come close to reaching its potential with the limitations placed on slot locations by lawmakers and the revenue distributions that will discourage would-be operators from investing in competitive facilities.
-The gambling laws in surrounding states are far more favorable toward the investor-operators than is Maryland’s statute, and it is no accident that when the window was opened for applications in the five jurisdictions where slots facilities could be built, the response was tepid.
+The gambling laws in surrounding states are far more favorable toward the investor-operators than is Maryland’s statute.
+Plus there is now a growing amount of gamblers moving towards online slot operators such as www.gaslandthemovie.com which could decrease the demand for in-state facilities.
+It is no accident that when the window was opened for applications in the five jurisdictions where slots facilities could be built, the response was tepid.
 Will there be a legislative initiative to change these conditions?
 None is apparently being talked about at the moment, with lawmakers likely weary of the bruises and cuts of legislative battles over the slots issue that ultimately led to the poorly designed compromise now on the books, even though what is there will not come close to meeting the state’s own revenue objectives, much less those of the racing industry.